Guide to Coffee Shops

 Bonus: Also a wine bar

-Wine and coffee come together in this unique coffee shop in Old Town.
+Wine and coffee come together in this unique coffee shop, which now boasts two convenient Alexandria locations.
 What seems like a strange paring is brought together by the similar approach.
-Grape and Bean looks at coffee like they look at wine, there is perfect way to brew so that the nuances of the flavor that can be enjoyed.
-Though they do not offer espresso drinks the many kinds of coffee they offer are all brewed to scientific perfection with their machine that calculates the exact brew time and temperature for each cup of coffee.
-Grape and Bean also offers a variety of loose leaf teas.
+Grape + Bean looks at coffee like they look at wine; there is a perfect way to brew so that the nuances of the flavor that can be enjoyed.
+Though they do not offer espresso drinks, the many kinds of coffee they do offer are all brewed to scientific perfection with a machine that calculates the exact brew time and temperature for each cup of coffee.
+Grape + Bean also offers a variety of loose leaf teas.

 Arlington County